 Consensus-Based Methods

-When labeling tasks require high accuracy, consensus methods leverage multiple annotators to arrive at more reliable labels:
+When labeling tasks require high accuracy, consensus methods leverage multiple annotators to arrive at more reliable labels.
+However, not all consensus approaches are equally effective.

 - Simple majority voting for all tasks